-If you file Schedule F (Form 1040), include the business part of real estate taxes with your total business use of the home expenses on line 34.
-Enter the nonbusiness part of your real estate taxes on line 6 of Schedule A.
+If you file Schedule F (Form 1040), include the business part of real estate taxes with your total business use of the home expenses on line 32 of Schedule F (Form 1040).
+Enter "Business Use of Home" on the dotted line beside the entry.
+Enter the nonbusiness part of your real estate taxes on line 6 of Schedule A (Form 1040).

 If you itemize your deductions, be sure to include only the personal part of your deductible mortgage interest, qualified mortgage insurance premiums, and real estate taxes on Schedule A (Form 1040).
-Do not deduct any of the business part on Schedule A. For example, if your business percentage on Form 8829, line 7, or line 3 of the Worksheet To Figure the Deduction for Business Use of Your Home, later, is 30%, you can deduct only 70% of your deductible mortgage interest, qualified mortgage insurance premiums, and real estate taxes as personal expenses on Schedule A.
+Do not deduct any of the business part on Schedule A (Form 1040).
+For example, if your business percentage on Form 8829, line 7, or line 3 of the Worksheet To Figure the Deduction for Business Use of Your Home, later, is 30%, you can deduct only 70% of your deductible mortgage interest, qualified mortgage insurance premiums, and real estate taxes as personal expenses on Schedule A (Form 1040).

 Casualty losses.
-If you are using Form 8829, refer to the specific instructions for line 9 and enter the amount from line 34 of Form 8829 on line 34 of Form 4684, Section B. Enter "See Form 8829" above line 34.
+If you are using Form 8829, refer to the specific instructions for line 9 and enter the amount from line 34 of Form 8829 on line 30 of Form 4684, Section B. Enter "See Form 8829" above line 30.

-If you file Schedule F (Form 1040), enter the business part of casualty losses (line 32 of the Worksheet To Figure the Deduction for Business Use of Your Home) on line 34 of Form 4684, Section B. Enter "See attached statement" above line 34.
+If you file Schedule F (Form 1040), enter the business part of casualty losses (line 32 of the Worksheet To Figure the Deduction for Business Use of Your Home) on line 30 of Form 4684, Section B. Enter "See attached statement" above line 30.

 Other expenses.
 If you file Schedule C (Form 1040), report the other home expenses that would not be allowable if you did not use your home for business (insurance, maintenance, utilities, depreciation, etc.) on the appropriate lines of your Form 8829.
-If you rent rather than own your home, report the rent you paid on line 18.
+If you rent rather than own your home, report the rent you paid on line 18 of Form 8829.
 If these expenses exceed the deduction limit, carry the excess over to next year.
 The carryover will be subject to next year's deduction limit.

-If you file Schedule F (Form 1040), include your otherwise nondeductible expenses (insurance, maintenance, utilities, depreciation, etc.) with your total business use of the home expenses on Schedule F, line 34.
+If you file Schedule F (Form 1040), include your otherwise nondeductible expenses (insurance, maintenance, utilities, depreciation, etc.) with your total business use of the home expenses on Schedule F (Form 1040), line 32.
+Enter "Business Use of Home" on the dotted line beside the entry.
 If these expenses exceed the deduction limit, carry the excess over to the next year.
 The carryover will be subject to next year's deduction limit.